-UN publishes new framework for autonomous vehicles with safety at core
+UN publishes framework for autonomous vehicles with safety at core

-The new framework from the United Nations (UN) highlights the need to prioritises public safety when implementing autonomous vehicles into society.
+The framework from the United Nations (UN) highlights the need to prioritise public safety when implementing autonomous vehicles in society.

 Autonomous vehicles are expected to bring benefits to society by enhancing mobility and increasing safety.
 These benefits are reliant on that fact that autonomous technologies require global expertise and international cooperation.